Skip to Main Content

 Non-Degree Seeking Student

-Graduate-level endorsement programs in the Walker School of Education and Graduate Certificate programs are considered non-degree seeking programs and students should submit the appropriate application.
-MBA certificate programs can be taken as a non-degree seeking option.
-A simplified application form is required.
+Graduate-level endorsement and certificate programs are considered non-degree seeking programs and students should submit the appropriate application.

 The University reserves the right to refuse admission to any applicant.
 Midland University is committed to the goals and requirements of Title IX of the Education Amendments of 1972 prohibiting discrimination in education and does not discriminate on the basis of race, color, national origin, gender, age, religion, or disability in admission or access to, or treatment or employment in, its programs and activities.